integreat-io/map-transform/README.md

 from the source object, before it is set on the target object.

-As you have already seen, you may set a **transform object** as the value, which will result in child objects on the target, but at some point, you'll have to define how to get data from the source object.
+As you have already seen, you may set a **transform object** as the value, which will result in child objects on the target, but at some point, you'll probably want to define how to get data from the source object.

-The simplest form is a **dot notation path**, that describes what prop(s) to pick from the source object for this particular target key.
+The simplest form is a **dot notation path**, that describes what prop to pick from the source object for this particular target key.
 It will retrieve whatever is at this path on the source object.